 Both apps require you to install a special app on your Mac, and they’re pretty spartan affairs: a single window with a video thumbnail and a named virtual webcam device appearing in other apps.

-I also brought my iPhone SE out of retirement for one last mission.
+I also brought an iPhone SE out of retirement for one last mission.

 App Impressions – EpocCam vs. Iriun Webcam